YextSolutions/hitchhikers-code/Answers/Frontend/Custom-Formatters/FormatListLinkedEntityNames.md

 ---
 If you’re wanting to add a list of the names in an entity list field (for example, a list of Linked Ingredients on a Recipe card), you’ll need to use a formatter to extract an array of names from the linked entity objects.
 Follow the instructions below!

-1. Add the below function to your static/js/formatters.js file
+1. Add the below function to your static/js/formatters.js file.
+The syntax of the formatter will depend on the version of the theme you're on.
+Take a look at the formatters in the theme/static/js/formatters-internal.js file if you are unsure.
 ```js
   static listNames(entityList) {
     if(!entityList) {